 Tuscany – Chianti, Chianti Classico, Brunello, Montalcino, vino Nobile di Montepulciano, Super Tuscan category

-Piedmont- Barbaresco, Barolo, Gattinara, Barbera, Gavi, Arneis, Dolcetto Veneto, Amarone
+Piedmont- Barbaresco, Barolo, Gattinara, Barbera, Gavi, Arneis, Dolcetto V

-This session discusses “new world wines”versus “old world wines” in style and quality:
+This session also discusses “new world” versus “old world” wines in terms of style and quality:

-Argentina – its native red varietal grape Malbec and its sudden rise to popularity.
+Argentina – its native red varietal grape Malbec and its rise to popularity.

 Chile – great values in these wines.